GTANAKA-LAB/Memristor-Network-Reservoir/Word/README.md

   Two new folders ```cochleagram``` including cochleagrams and ```cochleagram_mask``` including masked cochleagrams will be created.

   ### Step.2
-  In the folder ```reservoir_response```, an example of a response of the memristor network reservoir to an input signal is produced by the following command:
+  In the folder ```reservoir_response```, an example of a response of the memristor network reservoir to an input signal is produced with the following command:
   ```
   > main
   ```